Datnia/duo-studio/content/journal/web-design-rfp/web-design-rfp.md

 <h2 id="budget">7.
 Budget</h2>

 This is the most important part of your website design RFP.
 Establishing a clear budget range will save time for both you and potential vendors by ensuring you two are a good match.
 In this section, share how you intend to allocate your budget and whether there’s wiggle room for negotiation.
-Reputable design agencies will maximize the value they deliver within your specific budget, so make sure to think this one through!
+Reputable design agencies will maximize the value they deliver within your specific budget, so be as transparent as possible!

 <aside>
 📝 Checklist